Belize

 The main internet and phone company in Belize is Digi (previously BTL).
 Additionally, Smart! is a new cell phone provider in Belize.
 Other internet companies in Belize include Central Cable Vision as well as Channel Broadcasting Cable.

-As of March 2023, Belize was ranked 100th in the world for fixed broadband speed.
+Belize is ranked 141st fastest in the world for mobile internet speeds and 107th in the world for fixed broadband speed.
+For Fixed Broadband the average download speed is 47mbps and upload is 35mbps (as at May 2024).
 The best wifi in Belize is in tourist hotspots like Ambergris Caye and Caye Caulker.
 Free wifi comes standard with most accommodation and you can find free wifi in many restaurants and cafes catered to tourists.

 Cell phone SIM cards are sold in Digi and Smart stores in Belize.
 SIM cards can also be bought at Belize Airport.
 While there is no longer a Digi store at the airport, SIM cards are sold at grocery shops outside the airport as well as in a shop called TC Paradise Auto Rental.